Wayfinder Closed Beta Test (“CBT”) Privacy Notice

 We might take similar steps where you are in another country with similar legal requirements, as well.

-If you want proof of or more information about any of these things, you can contact us here.
+If you want proof of or more information about any of these things, you can contact us here[g].

 How long do we keep your personal data for?

 We only keep your personal data for as long as is necessary.
-This will generally only be for one year after completion of the CBT test, or where the personal data relates to your Digital Extremes account, for one year following the eventual deletion of your account.
+This will generally only be for one year after either the life of the game or the last time that you logged in to the game; or where the personal data relates to your Digital Extremes account, for one year following the eventual deletion of your account.

 We might need to keep your personal data for longer if a law requires us to (for example, laws about record-keeping and tax).
 Normally this is about six to ten years.
-It we are keeping your personal data for longer in this way, we will make sure it is secure and you can still change what we do with it (see below).
+[We might also keep your personal data (about [●] years) in a pseudonymised format for analytics purposes, so we can improve our games for you and our other players].
+It we are keeping your personal data for longer in this way, we will make sure it is secure and you can still change what we do with it (see below). [h]

 Will we use automated decision-making?